als244/ml_dataflow/README.md

 Where `model config` can be selected from one of the default ones (e.g. `python 8b_config.json my_8B_model`), or you can create your own.

+The 1b and 8b models are the same dimensions as llama3, the 32b model is the same as qwen.

 4. *Test out training*:

 ```shell